How to Read a Book is a great resource on maximizing your level of effectiveness when it comes to reading books.

 - Before you agree or disagree, you have to understand

-Reading is learning..
-But it’s learning from an absent teacher.
 In a way, you’re on your own while learning from a book.
-And that’s why it’s all the most important you use a few tools to maximise your reading effectiveness.
+And that’s why it’s all the most important you use a few tools to maximize your reading effectiveness.

 Inspectional reading gathers information before yo start reading in earnest.